 U.S. immigration officials are allowed to deny a visa, green card or other forms of entry to certain categories of applicants.
 In immigration terminology, these people are called "inadmissible."
-For a complete discussion of the categories of people who are inadmissible and the possibility of asking for a waiver, see Nolo's article, "Inadmissibility: When the U.S. Can Keep You Out."
+For a complete discussion who can be found inadmissible and the possibilities of asking for a waiver (legal forgiveness), see Inadmissibility: When the U.S. Can Keep You Out.

-One of the most common causes of inadmissibility is having stayed in the United States unlawfully for six months or more, after either having entered illegally or overstayed a visa, and then departed the United States.
-This issue is described in "Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.
+One of the most common causes of inadmissibility among green card applicants in general is having stayed in the United States unlawfully for six months or more, after either having entered illegally or overstayed a visa, and then departed the United States.
+This issue is described in Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.

-In addition, VAWA self-petitioners living in the U.S. do not typically need to worry about this ground of inadmissibility, because they can typically adjust their status (apply for a green card) without departing the U.S. for a consular interview (a common trigger to these bars for most other green card applicants).
-If you are outside the U.S., however, you may be able to claim an exception to this provision in order to be granted an immigrant visa at your consular interview.
+If you are outside the U.S., you might still be able to claim an exception to the three- and ten-year bar provision in order to be granted an immigrant visa at your consular interview.
 You will likely have to show a connection between the abuse you suffered and your departure from the United States.
-The details are the subject of ongoing legal discussion -- talk to an attorney for a full analysis.
-(See I.N.A.
-212(b)(9)(iii)(IV).)

-However, as a VAWA self-petitioner, you can apply for a waiver of this ground of inadmissibility if you can demonstrate a connection between the abuse you suffered and your removal, departure, reentry, or activity that triggered this bar.
-(See I.N.A.
-Section 212(a)(9)(C).)
+However, as a VAWA self-petitioner, you can apply to USCIS for a waiver of this ground of inadmissibility if you can demonstrate a connection between the abuse you suffered and your removal, departure, reentry, or activity that triggered this bar.
+(See I.N.A. § 212(a)(9)(C).)

-In order to qualify, you must show that either you yourself, or your qualifying parent or child, who is a U.S. citizen, permanent resident, asylee, refugee, or fellow VAWA applicant (in addition to a few more narrow categories), will suffer "extreme hardship" if the waiver is not granted.
+In order to qualify, you must show that either you yourself, or your qualifying parent or child who is a U.S. citizen, permanent resident, asylee, refugee, or fellow VAWA applicant (in addition to a few more narrow categories), will suffer "extreme hardship" if the waiver is not granted.

 As a VAWA applicant, you can apply for a waiver of inadmissibility for certain criminal acts.
 The waiver covers: crimes of moral turpitude; multiple criminal convictions; assertion of immunity from prosecution; simple possession of marijuana if it was 30 grams or less; and prostitution and commercialized vice.